starkriedesel/BlockchainToolbox/README.md

 3. `vagrant up cli` - first time takes about 15 minutes depending on hardware
 4. `vagrant ssh` - to login to the vm

+*Replace cli with gui above for the graphical version.*

 # Updating:
 1. `git pull`
 2. `git submodule update --recursive --remote`
 3. `vagrant provision`

-Replace cli with gui above for the graphical version.
+*Replace cli with gui above for the graphical version.*

 # Components:
 ### Ethereum CLI Tools